 If he puts himself first and you also put him first – girl, what about you?

 Related Reading: How To Catch A Cheating Partner – 9 Tricks To Help You

 5. Critic of the year

-He doesn’t JUST criticize you, he thinks his criticism is of supreme importance.
+One of the general toxic partner traits is that he doesn’t JUST criticize you, he thinks his criticism is of supreme importance.
 If it were up to him, he would start a blog commenting on your decisions.
 Let’s remember what Benjamin Disraeli wrote, “How much easier it is to be critical than to be correct.”

 Dating a toxic partner often feels like being put under a microscope.
 You can do nothing right.
 No matter how hard you try, they will succeed in finding faults.
 Needless to say, this is a claustrophobic environment to live in, and a warning sign of a toxic relationship.

 And if you notice very carefully, your boyfriend will not have the gall to take any criticism himself.
 What do toxic boyfriends do?
 They will get defensive like lightning.
 Interesting…toxic, but interesting.

 So, how to deal with a toxic boyfriend who is the critic of the year?
 Should you start considering breaking up with a toxic boyfriend?
 Keep reading to find out.